A Uniform Rigid Rod Rests On A Level Frictionless Surface

 • Uniform Rod: This implies that the rod has a constant mass distribution along its length.
 The center of mass is therefore located precisely at the midpoint of the rod.

-• Rigid Rod: This means that the distance between any two points on the rod remains constant, irrespective of the forces acting upon it.
+• Rigid Rod: Simply put, the distance between any two points on the rod remains constant, irrespective of the forces acting upon it.
 There's no bending, stretching, or compression.

 • Level Frictionless Surface: This eliminates any tangential forces that might resist motion.
 The only force exerted by the surface on the rod is the normal force, acting perpendicular to the surface.